zerescas/order-summary-component/README.md

 }
 ```

-This works fine only on desktop, but there's trouble on mobile (GUI of a browser overlaps of webpage)
+This works fine only on desktop, but there's trouble on mobile (GUI of a browser overlaps a webpage)
 ![body-only-in-vh](/images/gif/body-only-in-vh.gif)

 2. Setup <strong>html</strong> and <strong>body</strong>